-Step Instructions 1 In SmartConsole, click Threat Prevention > Policy > Layer .
+Step Instructions 1 In SmartConsole, go to Security Policies > Threat Prevention > Custom Policy .
 2 Click the rule that contains the scope of Server_1.

-Step Instructions 3 Click the Add Exception toolbar button to add the exception to the rule.
-The gateway applies the first exception matched.
 4 Right-click the rule and select New Exception.
 5 Configure these settings: Name - Give the exception a name such as Exclude.
 Protected Scope - Change it to Server_1 so that it applies to all detections on the server.
 Protection/Site - Click + in the cell.
 From the drop-down menu, click the category and select one or more of the items to exclude.
-Note - To add EICAR files as exceptions, you must add them as Whitelist Files.
-When you add EICAR files through Exceptions in Policy rules, the gateway still blocks them, if 6 Action - Keep it as Detect.
+Note - To add EICAR files as exceptions, you must add them as Allow List files.
+When you add EICAR files through Exceptions in Policy rules, the gateway still blocks them, if archive scanning is enabled.
+Action - Keep it as Detect.
 Track - Keep it as Log.
 Install On - Keep it as Policy Targets or select specified gateways, on which to install the rule.
-In SmartConsole, install the policy.
+6 Install the Threat Prevention Policy.

-Blade Exceptions
+Software Blade Exceptions